joannbrereton/rpi-yeoman-angular/README.md

 This will run the container and log you in as the "yeoman" user, ready to "yo".

-To run another shell while the containing is running
+3. To run another shell while the container is running

 `docker exec -it yo bash`

+4. Once inside the container, enter

+`yo angular`

+Answer the prompts, go get some coffee, read a book, paint your house,...when yo is done, enter the next two commands in your container.

+5.  `grunt build`

+6.  `grunt serve`

+7. Visit `http://<your raspberry pi ip address>:9000` and you should see the famed Ahoy! message.

 ### Notes